k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/06_catalog_versioning.md

 ### Show Differences Only

-When a schema contains too many datasets, it might be difficult to spot the updated ones.
-To view only the changes, start by expanding the schema and then click the 'Show differences only' icon in the Catalog's legend.
-Note that this icon is only visible in the version comparison mode.
+When a schema contains many datasets, it might be difficult to spot which ones were updated.
+To view only the changes, start by expanding the schema and then click the 'Show differences only' icon in the Catalog legend.
+Note that this icon is visible only in version comparison mode.

 <img src="../images/show_diff_only.png"  />